cloudfoundry/go-buildpack/README.md

 ## Usage

-### Go

-Example Usage:
+This buildpack will get used if you have any files with the `.go` extension in your repository.

 ```bash
 cf push my_app -b https://github.com/cloudfoundry/buildpack-go.git
 ```

-This buildpack will get used if you have any files with the `.go` extension in your repository.

 ## Cloud Foundry Extensions - Offline Mode